Villahermosa: Tourism

 The Zoological Park "Yumká" is one of the main tourist attractions of the city.

 In addition to this, Villahermosa is one of the main congress and convention destinations in the country.
 In 2010 alone, 61 congresses and conventions were held with a total of 40,933 attendees, highlighting that the city is the permanent seat of the "Mexico's International Petroleum Congress and Conference"' which is held each year and brings together just over 3,000 attendees from all over the world.

 The city has more than 4,000 hotel rooms, large shopping, entertainment, dining and infrastructure.

 It has an international airport, which has flights to and from the main cities of the country; by land, roads link it to the center and south of the country; and by sea, the commercial port of Two Mouths (80 km from the city), has the capacity to receive cargo ships and cruise ships up to 10 m in line, in addition to having port infrastructure.

 Health

 Residents and visitors are served by private and public healthcare institutions, hospitals, clinics, ambulatory (same-day) centers, and extended stay centers.
 Amongst its specialized health care institutions, High Specialty Regional Hospital Women, Children's Hospital Dr. Rodolfo Nieto Padrón, and Hospital Regional de Alta Especialidad Dr. Juan Graham Casasús.
-The government healthcare institutions, including Hospital Angeles Villahermosa and Hospital General "Dr. Daniel Gurría Urgell" del ISSSTE, are highly ranked among patients for overall care.
-The Seventh-day Adventist Church, Hospital del Sureste, established in 1975, is a highly advanced hospital, equipped with the latest infrastructure and technology, guaranteeing security and efficiency to thousands of patients.
+The Seventh-day Adventist Church, Hospital del Sureste, established in 1975, is a highly advanced hospital, equipped with the latest infrastructure and technology.